ESIRE0424/LearnESIREs/README.md

 ### Introduction

-This GitHub repository holds XML schemas mentioned in ***A Practical Approach for Solving the Deterministic Regular Expression Construction Problem*.**
+This GitHub repository holds XML schemas mentioned in ***Learning restricted regular expressions with interleaving from XML data*.**

 To **download** the repository go to https://github.com/ESIRE0424/Learning-restricted-regular-expressions-with-interleaving-from-XML-data